 If you or a loved one was injured by the Mirena IUD, you may be entitled to compensation but you need to act now as cases are currently pending in U.S. federal court.

-Call the Hood National Law Group today to speak with a member of our legal team.
+Call National Injury Help today to speak with a member of our legal team.
 We can answer your questions and help you determine if you have a case.
 Call us at 1-800-214-1010 for a free case evaluation or use the form on the right-hand side of your screen.